jerrymarshall2004/cs50labs/pointers/README.md

 {% next %}

 Try running the toupper.c file.
 What happens?
-Both
+Both stings become captialized.
+This doesn't make sense?
+But what has happened is that the memory allocated for s has been set to the value of t.
+Or in other words the pointer.

 ## Your Turn